wwdenis/prolix/README.md

 Sample Project
 -----
-The Marketplace project demonstrate how WWA can be used in building RESTful applications and consuming them.
+The Marketplace project demonstrate how Prolix can be used in building RESTful applications and consuming them.

 ### Structure